caesarfeta/dot_com/story/informal_qa/informal_qa.md

 That's another technological mouth to feed.
 The time costs of maintaining a separate QA test environment seperate from a developer test environment can be significant.
 So if there isn't dedicated QA people and a test environment how can you test new UI designs?
-Where do we find these necessary human brains and where do we put them?
+Where do we find these necessary human brains?

 <div class="picture">
 	<a href="img/igor.jpg"><img src="img/igor.jpg" alt="Igor"/></a>